 Here’s Where the Cocoa Comes in…

 I had a solution… nurse a cup of sugar-free cocoa, like a baby with a pacifier, but more dignified and adult-like.
-The only problem was, I couldn’t find a good sugar-free, packaged hot cocoa, or a decent recipe for that matter.
+The only problem, I couldn’t find a good sugar-free, packaged hot cocoa, or even a decent recipe for that matter.
 Empty-handed, I had little choice but to attempt to create a recipe of my own.
 Keep in mind, I’m no chef, but the bar was low.
 As long as it didn’t taste like wrung-out sweat sock juice, I was good.
 A quick analysis of the problem indicated three major hurdles:

 First I needed to find a sugar-free, low fat substitute for milk (even 1% milk is loaded with sugar and fat, albeit the good stuff apparently), with a non-watery, pleasantly thick consistency.
 After testing every form of liquid known to man, including numerous varieties of tequila (those were good days), I settled on Silk’s Unsweetened Cashew Milk.
 There are other brands available, but they are too strong and nutty for my taste.

 The next hurdle was finding a sugar-free sweetener that wasn’t potentially harmful or just plain icky (I’m looking at you Stevia.
 Yuck).
 Frankly, the sweetener was the toughest part.
 Monk fruit extract was my prime candidate for a long time, but no matter what I mixed with it, the fruity, sickly aftertaste remained (not as bad as Stevia, but not good either).
 I suspect it tastes fine in fruit drinks, but definitely not cocoa.
-Then I came across Lakanto Monk Fruit Sweetener, Classic.
+Then I came across Lakanto Monk Fruit Sweetener.
 It’s a granular substance that looks like sugar, tastes like sugar, but is comprised of a tiny bit of Monk fruit juice mixed together with a whole lot of Erythritol (a scary sounding alias for fermented corn).
 The name alone almost turned me away, but I felt better after doing some research.
 Apparently it’s the Great, White Hope of sugar substitutes.
 You can find it at Whole Foods or online.